-The Chapada Mine is located in northern Goiás State, approximately 320 kilometres north of the state capital of Goiania and 270 kilometres northwest of the national capital of Brasilia.
+Chapada is located in northern Goiás State, approximately 320 kilometres north of the state capital of Goiania and 270 kilometres northwest of the national capital of Brasilia.
 Chapada comprises the Chapada copper-gold mine, the nearby Suruca gold deposit located six kilometers northeast of Chapada and several nearby exploration concessions.

-The mining and processing operations at Chapada produce copper concentrates (with significant gold byproducts) from open pit mining.
-The open pit mines provide copper/gold ore to an on-site flotation concentrator with a nominal processing capacity of 24.0 Mtpa.
-The mineral concentrate product from the processing plant is transported by road to the port of Vitoria in the state of Espirito Santo from where it is shipped to destinations in Europe and the Far East.
-The Suruca gold deposit is not yet in production.
+The mining and processing operations at Chapada produce copper concentrates (with significant gold by- products) from open pit mining.
+The open pit mines provide copper/gold ore to an on-site flotation concentrator with a nominal processing capacity of up to 24.0 Mtpa.
+The mineral concentrate product from the processing plant is transported by road to the port of Açu in the state of Rio de Janeiro from where it is shipped to destinations in Europe and the Far East.
+The Suruca deposit is not yet in production.